Effects unit: Boutique pedals

 Boutique pedals are designed by smaller, independent companies and are typically produced in limited quantities.
 Some may even be hand-made, with hand-soldered connections.
 These pedals are mainly distributed online or through mail-order, or sold in a few music stores.
 They are often more expensive than mass-produced pedals and offer higher-quality components, innovative designs, in-house-made knobs, and hand-painted artwork or etching.
 Some boutique companies focus on re-creating classic or vintage effects.

-Some boutique pedal manufacturers include: BJFE, Pete Cornish, Emlyn Crowther, Death By Audio, Robert Keeley, Roger Linn, Roger Mayer, Strymon, T-Rex Engineering, ToadWorks, and Z.Vex Effects.
+Examples of boutique pedal manufacturers include: BJFE, Pete Cornish, Emlyn Crowther, Death By Audio, Robert Keeley, Roger Linn, Roger Mayer, Strymon, T-Rex Engineering, ToadWorks, and Z.Vex Effects.

-Modification

-There is also a niche market for modifying or "modding" effects.
-Typically, vendors provide either custom modification services or sell new effects pedals they have already modified.
+There is also a niche market for modifying or modding effects.
+Vendors provide either custom modification services or sell new effects pedals they have already modified.
 The Ibanez Tube Screamer, Boss DS-1, Pro Co RAT and DigiTech Whammy are some of the most often-modified effects.
 Common modifications include value changes in capacitors or resistors, adding true-bypass so that the effect's circuitry is no longer in the signal path, substituting higher-quality components, replacing the unit's original operational amplifiers (op-amps), or adding functions to the device, such as allowing additional control of some factor or adding another output jack.